statamic/docs/content/collections/docs/laravel.md

 ## Supported Versions of Laravel

-**Laravel 8 and Laravel 9 are supported.** It feels like this section needs more than one sentence but it really doesn't.
-That first one said all that needs saying.
+**Laravel 9 and Laravel 10 are supported with Statamic 4+.** If you need Laravel 8 support, you can still use Statamic 3.x.

 ## Install Statamic